KanadeTachie/CMSC191-Project/README.md

 Custom code text images can be made on another device, but it must not be handwritten.

 ## Current limitations of this program:
-1. Has the difficulty of detecting handwritten code
+1. Has the difficulty of detecting handwritten code (as Tesseract OCR is not trained on handwritten code)
-2. Cannot indentify indentations
+2. Some code with 5 lines or more will be difficult to read
+3. Only reads code printed digitally from Paint